Gregory A Miller

 Professor Emeritus of Psychology

-I study mechanisms relating cognitive, emotional, and physiological aspects of normal human behavior and psychopathology, using the methods of cognitive, affective, social, and clinical psychophysiology including cognitive and affective neuroscience.
+I study mechanisms relating cognitive, emotional, and physiological aspects of normal human behavior and psychopathology using psychophysiological methods, emphasizing MRI, EEG, MEG, and EKG.
 Interests include executive function, emotional dysregulation, and sensory processes.
-I am now Distinguished Professor and Chair of the Department of Psychology at UCLA.
+I continue collaborating with UIUC faculty but am now Distinguished Professor and Chair of the Department of Psychology at UCLA.

 - Ph.D. in Psychology (Clinical Psychology and Human Psychophysiology) from the University of Wisconsin-Madison